ORNL-Fusion/OEDGE/python-plots/oedge/README.md

   <img src="gui_example_imp.png" width="300" height="400">
 </p>

-Data for a selected Plot option can also be plotted along a single ring but entering the ring number at Along Ring and then Plot.
+Data for a selected Plot option can also be plotted along a single ring by entering the ring number in Along Ring and then Plot.

 <p align="center">
   <img src="along_ring.png" width="400" height="300">